 Bonnie Ramone grew up on a 103 acre cattle farm on the border of the West Virginian panhandle in a town with 3 stop signs, a 2 lane bowling alley, and 2 working clowns.
-Despite this fact, she can mostly be found dancing like a member of the Peanuts to Depeche Mode or tipping a local drag performer on any given Saturday.
-She reconciles this dichotomy in her music, and doesn’t seem to find any difference in them: infectious hooks, guitar with too much reverb and a little tremolo, catchy bass lines, and introspective lyrics that tell a sad story… is it Hank or the Cure?
+Despite this fact, she can mostly be found dancing like a member of the Peanuts to Depeche Mode or supporting a local drag show on any given Saturday.
+She reconciles this dichotomy in her music, and doesn’t seem to find any difference in them: infectious hooks, guitar with a bit too much reverb and a little tremolo, catchy bass lines, and introspective lyrics that tell a sad story… is it Hank or the Cure?
 Does it matter?

 TARGET DEMOGRAPHIC

-RIYL | Orville Peck, Brandi Carlile, Dolly Parton, The Cure
+RIYL | Chappell Roan, Brandi Carlile, Dolly Parton, The Cure, Orville Peck

 GENRE | Southern Gothic (Americana / Darkwave)

-PRIMARY LOCATIONS | USA: Appalachia, East Coast, Denver
+PRIMARY LOCATIONS | USA: Appalachia, Rocky Mountains, Nashville

-INTERESTS | Tattooing, Drag, National Parks, pasta making
+INTERESTS | Tattooing, Drag, National Parks, Pasta Making

 REACH AND ENGAGEMENT

-COMBINED SOCIAL MEDIA FOLLOWING | ~20,000 followers
+COMBINED SOCIAL MEDIA FOLLOWING | 20,000+ followers

 Live and Unplugged at the Club Cafe